Siren (video game): Plot

-The story of Siren is told through the alternating perspectives of ten survivors of a supernatural disaster in the (fictional) rural Japanese town of Hanuda (羽生蛇村, in the Japanese version) in 2003 (Heisei year 15).
-These events are presented outside of chronological order and deal primarily with the efforts of the viewpoint characters to both escape the town and find answers to what has happened in the three days immediately following the disaster.
+The story of Siren is told through the alternating perspectives of ten survivors: students Kyoya Suda and Harumi Yomoda, professor Tamon Takeuchi, priest Kei Makino, teacher Reiko Takato, celebrity Naoko Mihama, hunter Akira Shimura, as well as visitors Shiro Miyata and Risa Onda.
+The game follows them as they navigate a supernatural disaster in the (fictional) rural Japanese town of Hanuda (羽生蛇村, in the Japanese version) in 2003 (Heisei year 15).
+These events are presented outside of chronological order as the characters try to both escape the town and find answers to what has happened in the three days immediately following the disaster.

-Initially presented as being merely an earthquake the disaster is rapidly shown to be far more bizarre and wide-ranging.
-The majority of the population has become infected with an unknown affliction that appears to severely damage cognitive function, causing them to bleed from the eyes, become violently hostile on sight towards anyone not also infected and seemingly immortal, able to recover and heal from even the most grievous of injuries in a short time.
-All natural water sources and rainfall in the town have been replaced with a strange liquid (referred to as "Red water") and the town, previously located in a mountainous region deep inland, has become an island surrounded on all sides by an ocean of the red water with no other land in sight.
-Furthermore, multiple sections of the town appear to have been replaced with past versions of themselves with buildings destroyed by landslides 27 years prior, although derelict as if abandoned for decades, suddenly reappearing or replacing their more modern counterparts.
+Initially presented as a mere earthquake, the disaster rapidly becomes far more bizarre and wide-ranging.
+Most of the population has become infected with an unknown affliction turning them into shibito, displaying severely damaged cognitive function, bleeding from the eyes, and violent hostility towards those not infected.
+They are also seemingly immortal, able to recover and heal from even fatal injuries in a short time.
+All natural water sources and rainfall in the town have been replaced with a red, water-like liquid; the town, previously located in a mountainous inland region, has become an island surrounded on all sides by an endless red ocean.
+Furthermore, multiple sections of the town appear to have been replaced with past versions of themselves; derelict buildings once destroyed by landslides 27 years prior, suddenly reappear or replace their more modern counterparts.